restqa/documentation/docs/getting-started/configuration.md

 * **Type:** `string`
 * **Required:** `yes`

-Define the external data source to use as test dataset.
+Identify the external data source to use as test dataset.

 ### environments[].data.config